tonioloewald/bindinator.js/docs/react.md

 the React version because by doing this you don't end up re-rendering the list every time you type a keystroke in the input field.)

-Because `b8r` doesn't provide a really easy way to write inline subcomponents (I've never found a need), you'd need to break out a new file or use `b8r`'s slightly ungainly syntax for defining components in pure javascript.

-So you'd end up wanting to define a component that looked like this:
+You might end up wanting to define a component that looked like this:
 ```
 <ul>
   <li data-list="_data_:_auto_" data-bind="text=.text"></li>